Crayon Shin-chan: The Hidden Treasure of the Buri Buri Kingdom: Plot

 The next day, Anaconda and Mr. Herb, along with other men from their gang, use Shinnosuke and Sunnokeshi to enter the palace.
-Anaconda finally gets his hands on the Buri-Buri treasure, which is seemingly a rusty lamp.
+Anaconda finally gets his hands on the Buri-Buri treasure, which is seemingly a rusty oil lamp.
 Anaconda then performs a special dance, summoning the Buri-Buri genie capable of granting one wish.

 Suddenly, Shinnosuke's parents and Ruru arrive using the tracker.
 Before Anaconda is able to make a wish, Shinnosuke wastes it by asking the genie to get him an autograph of his favorite news reporter.
 While Anaconda is angered by this, Mr. Herb finds a hidden second lamp.
 He then betrays Anaconda and reveals his intention to use the lamp for his own desires.

 Herb performs the same dance to summon another genie, but while he is distracted, Anaconda asks the genie to make him the most powerful being in existence, a wish the genie fulfills.
 Anaconda then uses his powers to make Herb his everlasting slave.
 Ruru then steps up to battle Herb.
 While Herb and Ruru are fighting, Anaconda transforms into a huge monster.
 Sunnokeshi reveals that the only way to defeat Anaconda is to break the palace by inserting two pig nose artifacts into a spire.
 The two boys insert the two artifacts causing the palace to crumble.
 Anaconda and Mr.Herb are sealed within the genie lamp and Shinnosuke, Sunnokeshi, Hiroshi, Misae, Ruru and two henchman manage to escape from there.
 Sunnokeshi and Ruru then invite the others to a special party, an invitation the rest agree to.